What Are The Natural Remedies For Depression?

 Dietary supplements

 Some supplements, like St. John’s Wort, vitamin D, folic acid, omega 3 fatty acids, and fish oil, may help ease the symptoms of mild to moderate depression.
 These are different from antidepressants like selective serotonin reuptake inhibitors.
-There is a risk that some of these may interfere with prescription medication or decrease the effectiveness of other drugs you’re taking, so it may be best to talk to a healthcare professional before taking any dietary supplements.
+There is a risk that some of these may interfere with prescription medication or decrease the effectiveness of other drugs you’re taking.
+For example, according to the Office on Women’s Health, St. John’s Wort may alter the effectiveness of birth control pills. it may be best to talk to a healthcare professional to obtain medical advice before taking any dietary or herbal supplements to treat depression.
 A medical professional may be able to explain the health benefits of dietary supplements and tell you if certain supplements may interact with any medication you’re currently taking.
-They may also be able to answer any questions and can inform you about any potential side effects of these products.
+They may also be able to answer any questions and inform you about any potential side effects of these products.

 Treatment options for you

-These treatments for depression may ease symptoms for some people, but if you are experiencing moderate to severe depression and these lifestyle changes don’t seem to be enough, you might make an appointment with a mental health professional for medical advice and to get the depression care you need.
+These treatments for depression may ease symptoms for some people, but if you are experiencing moderate to severe depression and these lifestyle changes don’t seem to be enough, you might make an appointment with a health care provider for medical advice, diagnosis, or treatment.

 Therapy with a licensed and trained mental health professional can help you unpack your feelings and develop coping mechanisms and tools that you can use to manage your depression symptoms.
 There is no one-size-fits-all approach to therapy, but one popular and effective method for treating depression is cognitive behavioral therapy or CBT.
 In this form of talk therapy, your therapist can help you reframe your thoughts and develop a positive alternative to the story you tell yourself.